 The above two methods mentioned are purely based on hit and trial.
 Neither of them guarantees that the ghost emails will the completely erased from Outlook.
 The first method is preferable only if the PST file size is small.
 The Registry Editor method is recommended only if you are well aware of Outlook technicalities, as you can end up deleting the wrong key and corresponding wrong PST file.

 To avoid such situations, it is best to use a professional tool that is safe and guarantees success.
-One such excellent third-party software is Kernel for Outlook PST Repair.
+One such excellent third-party software is Outlook PST Repair.
 This tool repairs and recovers all corrupt, broken, inaccessible Outlook PST files.
 It displays the mailbox data and saves the files to PST, Office 365, Exchange, and other favorable formats.
 Also, using this tool, you can fix the error “you cannot delete this Outlook data file.”
 It not just recovers the entire data but also splits large size PST files into smaller sizes.
 After recovery, you can save Outlook emails on a local or external hard drive as per the need.
 It can be used with PST files of all Outlook versions as well.

 Handing the Ghost Emails is not an easy task.
 Locating such emails is quite tough, and it becomes more frustrating when these emails are not visible.
 It not only hampers the working of Microsoft Outlook but also corrupts the existing PST files.
-Trying a professional tool, namely, Kernel for Outlook PST Repair, works wonders.
+Trying a professional tool, namely, Outlook PST Repair, works wonders.
 It can recover severely corrupted and password-protected PST files within no time.